gabidavila/gabriela.io/source/_posts/2016-03-03-group-by-are-you-sure-you-know-it.md

 - posts_categories
 ---
 ## New MySQL version, YAY!
-MySQL 5.7 is full of new functionalities, like virtual columns, virtual indexes and JSON fields!
+MySQL 5.7 is full of new features, like virtual columns, virtual indexes and JSON fields!
 But, it came with some changes to the default configuration.
 When running:

 ```sql
 SELECT @@GLOBAL.sql_mode;